What You’ll Learn 🛠️

 DEWE-43

-In DEWE-43 settings, we can change the CAN baud rate and CAN operation mode (Read only or Read/Write/Acknowledge).
-We can also see the name of the device, serial number, hardware version, and firmware version.
+In DEWE-43 settings, you can change the CAN baud rate and CAN operation mode (Read Only or Read/Write/Acknowledge).
+You can also view the device name, serial number, hardware version, and firmware version.

 ECAT-SYNC-JUNCTION